-What is the difference between programmatic and direct advertising and which approach fits your case better?
+Here is the difference between programmatic and direct advertising in short:

 What is programmatic ad buying?